Heat and work along individual trajectories of a quantum bit: Supplemental Material

-Given access to the trajectory in real time, the best possible feedback is to maintain the phase of the oscillation as if it were to undergo closed unitary evolution (Extended Data Fig.\ \ref{sub1}a).
+Given access to the trajectory in real time, the best possible feedback is to maintain the phase of the oscillation as if \kwm{the qubit state} were to undergo closed unitary evolution (Supplemental Fig.\ \ref{sub1}a).
 In this case, the feedback output would be $\Omega_\mathrm{F} dt=- \theta_Q $ where $\theta_Q$ can be calculated by the state of the qubit at $t$ and $t+dt$.
-In this case we would not have control over the purity of the state and it will change by measurement back-action from point to point.
-Extended Data Figure~\ref{sub1} shows simulation results for this type of feedback for $35\%$ quantum efficiency.
-As depicted in Extended Data Figure~\ref{sub1}b, the exchanged heat contribution is compensated by the feedback contribution.
-The scatter plot in Extended Data Figure \ref{sub1}(c) shows the anti-correlation of these contributions.
-Therefore, as we expect, the system will behave more like a closed system and we observe persistent Rabi oscillations with $70 \%$ of full contrast (Extended Data Fig.\ \ref{sub1}d).
+In this case we would not have control over the purity of the state and it will change by measurement backaction from point to point.
+Supplemental Figure~\ref{sub1} shows simulation results for this type of feedback for $35\%$ quantum efficiency.
+As depicted in Supplemental Figure~\ref{sub1}b, the exchanged heat contribution is compensated by the feedback contribution.
+The scatter plot in Supplemental Figure \ref{sub1}(c) shows the anti-correlation of these contributions.
+Therefore, as we expect, the system will behave more like a closed system and we observe persistent Rabi oscillations with $70 \%$ of full contrast (Supplemental Fig.\ \ref{sub1}d).
 However, a realistic feedback loop would also have a finite loop delay, given by the time it takes for the measurement signal to travel to a detector and for the feedback output to be calculated.
-Considering a feedback loop delay of $\sim 500$ ns \cite{camp13strob,Rist12}, Extended Data Figure \ref{sub1}(d) (blue curve) shows that the feedback performance would be reduced.
+Considering a feedback loop delay of $\sim 500$ ns \cite{camp13strob,Rist12}, Supplemental Figure \ref{sub1}(d) (blue curve) shows that the feedback performance would be reduced.

 The feedback loop implemented in our experiment differs from the optimal feedback in that it does not require real-time state tracking and error processing.
 This feedback takes a copy of homodyne signal, $dV_t$, and multiplies it by a sinusoidal reference signal, $A\left[\sin(\Omega_R t + \phi)+ B\right]$ resulting in a feedback signal $\Omega_\mathrm{F}$, which is used to modulate the drive amplitude.